atanasdinov/nm-configurator/README.md

 ```

 **NOTE:** Interface names during the installation of nodes might differ from the preconfigured logical ones.
-This is expected and `nm-configurator` will rely on the MAC addresses and use the actual names for
+This is expected and `nm-configurator` will rely on the MAC addresses and use the actual names for the
-NetworkManager configuration instead e.g. settings for interface named `eth0.101` with a predefined logical name `eth0`
+NetworkManager configurations instead e.g. settings for interface with a predefined logical name `eth0` but
-will automatically be adjusted and stored to `/etc/NetworkManager/eth0.101.nmconnection`.
+actually named `eth0.101` will automatically be adjusted and stored to `/etc/NetworkManager/eth0.101.nmconnection`.

 ## How to install it?

-### Standard
+### Standard method:

 Each release is published with `nm-configurator` already built for `amd64` and `arm64` Linux systems: